kakashidota/AzureContent/Azureverse/00-fundamentals/01-briefing-what-is-azure.md

-# Briefing: What Is Azure?
+# Briefing 01: What Is Azure?

 Welcome to the **Azureverse** — a galaxy of developer tools, services, and futuristic cloud stuff that sounds intimidating until you realize you can automate half your life with it.